Implications of the weak gravity conjecture in anomalous quiver gauge theories: A model and the SWGC

 This is because we have the gauge kinetic term ${\cal L} = -2/4g_2^2 \bigl(F_{\mu \nu}^{(b)}\bigr)^2 -2/4g_2^2 \bigl(F_{\mu \nu}^{(d)}\bigr)^2$ via the symmetry breaking of $U(2) \to U(1)_{b} \times U(1)_{d}$.
 With these, the anomaly-free couplings are defined as previously:

 where a free parameter $c$ is a rational number.
 The Yukawa couplings between $\varphi$ and $\psi$'s are given by

 Here, $y$ and $y'$ are the same definition as in the previous subsection.
 This equation relates the Yukawa coupling to the gauge coupling.
-For a light $\mathrm{Re} (\varphi )$, the SWGC inequality reads
+In the presence of a light $\mathrm{Re} (\varphi )$ and the radion, the SWGC inequality for zero mode fermions reads

-where $M$ is the same definition as in the previous subsection.
+where $M$ has the same definition as in the previous subsection\footnote{ We have factored out the common radion dependence $e^{-\sigma}$, } and $1/6$ comes from the radion exchange via $ye^{-\sigma_c/\sqrt{6}M_{\rm Pl}} {\rm Re}(\varphi) \bar\psi \psi$ with the canonically normalized radion $\sigma_c = \sqrt{3/2}M_{\rm Pl} \sigma$.
+We have neglected momentum-dependent terms induced by the radion exchange with terms of $\bar\psi \gamma^\mu \psi \partial_\mu \sigma $.
 If $ \mathrm{Re} (\varphi)$ is sufficiently heavy, the yukawa interaction in this equation can be neglected and the WGC can be then easily satisfied.
-Gravitational interactions including radion exchange will be numerically neglected below.
+Gravitational interactions including radion exchange will be numerically neglected below as in the previous subsection owing to the Planck-suppressed interaction within the effective field theory.
+For $M/g_2 M_{\rm Pl} \lesssim 0.1$ and $p/g_2 M_{\rm Pl} \lesssim 0.1$, where $p$ is the momentum of a test fermion, there are not significant differences compared to the plots shown below.
 Substituting the above couplings given by Eqs.~(\ref{eq:g_{X}^2SWGC})--(\ref{eq:yukawagauge}) to Eq.~(\ref{eq:SWGCapp0}), we then find the SWGC condition

 This is also obtained when the parameters in Eq.~(\ref{eq:exSWGC}) are replaced as $g^2 \to g^2_2/2$ and $(Y/g)^2 \to 1/2$.
 This gives a constraint between $c$ and $X := g_2^2/ g_{a}^2 + g_2^2/g_{c}^2$.